almightmustang1998/solana-training/README.md

 # solana-training
-using typescript to learn programming on the solana blockchain
+using typescript to learn blockchain programming on the solana blockchain